sven-hash/docs/content/run-nym-nodes/mixnodes.md

 sudo ufw status
 ```

+For more information about your mixnode's ports, check the ADD LINK !!!! [port configuration table]() below.

 ## Describe your mixnode (optional)

 In order to easily identify your node via human-readable information later on in the development of the testnet when delegated staking is implemented, you can `describe` your mixnode with the following command: